learn-co-students/technical-coach-schedule-and-hours-quiz-learn-experts-testing-batch/README.md

-[X] I am still responsible for the shift until someone else takes it [X] I should email learnexperts@flatironschool.com for greater visibility [ ] I should DM the Technical Coach Manager on Slack
+[X] I am still responsible for the shift until someone else takes it [X] I should email learnexperts@flatironschool.com for greater visibility [ ] I should DM my Faculty Manager on Slack
 [ ] I should email my Technical Coach Lead

 ???